 commerce.themesystem setting and set it to the name of your theme.

 default/frontend/checkout/cart.twig) and copy it into your own theme folder with the same name and directory structure (for example

 myawesomestore/frontend/checkout/cart.twig).
 Only copy the files you've actually changed; this way you keep Commerce upgrades as simple as possible.

 Do not copy over all template files, just the ones you have edited.

 * It's also possible to place the template folder somewhere else using the

 commerce.theme_path setting.
 See the documentation for more detailed information about the possibilities for themes.

 No. Commerce has only one "theme" for the cart and checkout that adds a basic design to the default markup.
 This theme consists of two CSS files that are registered to the site header, layout.css and style.css.
 These are not meant to be themeable, but only offer a very basic interface for you to start from.

 commerce.register_checkout_css system setting determines if these two files are loaded.
 Set it to 1 to load the files automatically on your cart and checkout pages, or set it to 0 to not load them.

-Most order-specific automation will happen through the status system.
+Most order-specific automation will happen through the status workflow that you define.